 Aidan calls San Francisco home.
 On the weekends you can find him playing golf or caddying for someone who is, playing with any dog he can find, listening to live music, or spending time laughing with friends and family.

 • Lucy Hendrickson is a recent graduate of the University of Montana in Missoula.
-She studied English and Climate Change Studies, coupling her passions of writing and the environment to create a unique and rewarding collegiate experience.
-Lucy has found a home in Missoula, where mountains and rivers bring her peace and inspiration.
-She feels a great privilege to be able to explore the lands of Western Montana.
-Lucy’s interests in social justice and equal rights have flourished during her four years at williamsworks.
-She is energized by this work and humbled to be a part of this incredible team doing good in the world.
+She studied English and Climate Change Studies, coupling her passions of writing and the environment to create a unique and rewarding undergrad experience.
+In her six years with williamsworks, Lucy’s commitment to social impact has flourished.
+She is energized by this work and humbled to be a part of an incredible team doing good in the world.

 • Born and raised in Puerto Rico, Amarilys has nine years of experience in multimedia production and strategic digital media management and coordination.
 Her scope of work focuses on collaborating with educational and non-profit organizations to increase their impact and fulfill their mission.